 Since United Way of Horry County’s founding in 1973, our community has pledged $43,651,940.34 to improving the health, education, and financial stability in Horry County.

-In 2019, United Way of Horry County invested $877,680.89 into Horry County through 26 community partner funded programs, disaster relief initiatives and internal United Way Impact Programs such as 211 Help Line, Volunteer Income Tax Assistance, Day of Caring, May Day Bags, Summer Literacy Program, Caring for Kindergartners, United to Read, Charity Tracker, and Born Learning Trail.
+In 2020, United Way of Horry County invested $619,500.00 into Horry County through 22 community partner funded programs, disaster relief initiatives, and internal United Way Impact Programs such as 211 Help Line, Volunteer Income Tax Assistance, Day of Caring, May Day Bags, Caring for Kindergartners, United to Read, Charity Tracker, and the Waccamaw Nonprofit Summit.

 You can make a difference in our community!
 Your investment helps children succeed in school, adults thrive at work, and people of all ages live healthy, happy lives.

 Investing in the United Way of Horry County is an investment in our community.
 Giving to United Way is powerful because we combine your gift with thousands of others to invest in the best organizations achieving the best results.
 We are deeply grateful to those who choose United Way of Horry County as their philanthropic partner.